Gap of Dunloe, Killarney National Park, Ireland

 I drove the Gap of Dunloe on a day when it was closed to the horse and carriage rides because of a road race, and I do think that was a huge help in me having a good experience up there.
 I’ve read stories of carriages refusing to yield to cars, and almost pushing them off the road to get past, so be careful if you choose to drive up here on a “normal” day.

-There were so many gorgeous places along Gap of Dunloe where I kept thinking “ohmygod I need to bring a couple here for an elopement one day!”
+There were so many gorgeous places along this mountain pass where I kept thinking “ohmygod I need to bring a couple here for an elopement one day!”
 When I travel, my elopement location scouting mode goes into overdrive, and this was one of those places where you really can’t find a bad view or angle.

-I’m hoping to make it back here one day to photograph a Gap of Dunloe elopement, so if you’re wanting to elope in Ireland and want a photographer who can handle some stunt driving on the wrong side of the road, get in touch and let’s make it happen!
+I’m hoping to make it back here one day to photograph an elopement, so if you want to elope in Ireland and need a photographer who can handle some stunt driving on the wrong side of the road, get in touch and let’s make it happen!